salgadodavid/crud-reading-list/README.md

 ---
 ## How It Works:

-The user can access the FREE app by simply clicking Signup and creating an account.
+The user can access the FREE app by simply going to the link.

 Once logged in, the user will see three exercises to perform that day.
 Each exercise will be worth 10 points.
 The user completes each exercise and clicks on the exercise name.
 This automatically adds the 10 points to both a daily score and a running score.